voschezang/coding-handbook/programming-patterns.md

 Unlike traditional inheritance, these objects can be defined dynamically, at runtime.

-**Template**
-A template is an abstract recipe or skeleton, that prescribes a basic structure.
-E.g.

-- A pizza must contain the *components* dough and a topping.
-- An iteration *algorithm* must contains the methods `next` and ` hasNext`.

 A few variants of this are the strategy pattern and the factory pattern.